Back to Directory

 Research

-Christina has a proven track record in supporting healthcare professionals to conduct research at an individual and multi-professional collaborative level, and translate research findings into practice and high quality accessible services that support better health outcomes.
-Christina has a national and international research profile, with over 80 peer reviewed articles, government submissions and reports.
-Aggar has received over 7 million in research funding.
-In the last 5 years, $4.9 million ($0.7 million as CIA) in grant funding, including an NHMRC Partnership Grant (2020/GNT2005403) and a MRFF (2022/MRF2017845), 2020 Australia-India Strategic Research Fund (AISRF) and 2019 Queensland Government Study Grant.
+Christina has a proven track record in supporting healthcare professionals to conduct and translate research into practice, resulting in high-quality accessible services that support better health outcomes.
+With a national and international research profile, she has authored over 80 peer-reviewed articles, government submissions, and reports.
+Christina has secured over $7 million in research funding, including $4.9 million in the last 5 years.

-An important feature of Christina’s research work has been leading and working closely with peak organisations (Carers NSW, Australian Primary Healthcare Association) and industry (FEROS, ICARE), consumers, academics and clinicians to improve patient care by supporting workforce development.
-This has led to Southern Cross University’s first interprofessional education (IPE) clinical placement opportunity in international and rural remote facilities.
-Christina’s research findings have also supported recommendations to the Productivity Commission Inquiry “Caring for Older Australians” the National Carer Recognition Framework and the introduction of the Carer Recognition Act and the release of a National Carers Strategy.
+She has led collaborations with peak organizations, industry, consumers, academics, and clinicians to improve patient care by supporting workforce development.
+This work resulted in Southern Cross University's first interprofessional education clinical placement opportunity in international and rural remote facilities.
+Christina's research has also supported significant recommendations and frameworks, such as the Productivity Commission Inquiry "Caring for Older Australians" and the National Carer Recognition Framework.

 Community engagement